-Since joining Leigh Day in 2014 Andrew has represented survivors in claims for abuse in various children’s homes, voluntary organisations (such as the Scouts and various cadet forces), religious organisations and sports clubs.
-He has also brought claims against abusers direct, and has helped survivors with applications to the Criminal Injuries Compensation Authority, Lambeth Redress Scheme and Islington Council's Support Payment Scheme.
+Since joining Leigh Day in 2014 Andrew has represented survivors in claims for abuse in various schools, children’s homes, voluntary organisations and youth clubs (such as the Scouts and various cadet forces), religious organisations, and within sports.
+He has also successfully brought claims against abusers direct, and has helped survivors with applications to the Criminal Injuries Compensation Authority, Lambeth Redress Scheme and Islington Council's Support Payment Scheme.

 A number of Andrew’s key successes at Leigh Day include:

-Secured a Freezing Injunction over the home of an individual perpetrator of abuse.
+- Securing a Freezing Injunction over the home of a perpetrator of abuse.